Jazz Rocks at D-E!

-The D-E community delivered an excellent Jazz Brunch Concert in Hajjar Auditorium on Sunday, Nov.
+The D-E community enjoyed an excellent Jazz Brunch Concert in Hajjar Auditorium on Sunday, Nov.
 17, 2024—one of the School’s highly anticipated musical events.

 This year’s brunch featured the Stage Band and Jazz Workshop ensembles, directed by longtime Music Teacher Rob DeBellis, performing music by jazz great Oliver Nelson, including “Hobo Flats” and “Kilimanjaro,” along with other jazz classics.